thespych/simple-c-docker/README.md

 - Run `simple-c-linux.sh` for Linux
 - Run `simple-c-macos.sh` for MacOS
-- Run `simple-c-windows.sh` for Windows
+- Run `simple-c-windows.bat` for Windows